Updated on February 5th, 2025 by Felix Martinez

 The past several years have been volatile for Nucor and its competitors around the globe.
 Steel prices have been fluctuating wildly, driven primarily by a supply glut coming out of international markets, specifically China.
 However, the industry outlook has been quite favorable lately.

-Overall, we expect Nucor’s earnings-per-share to decline by 0.9% per year over the next five years, as the company is coming off a multi-year period of record earnings.
+Overall, we expect Nucor’s earnings-per-share to grow by more than 20% per year over the next five years, as the company is coming off an extremely low base for 2025.

 Competitive Advantages & Recession Performance